crukam/glitch/README.md

 ### ← README.md

-That's this file, where you can tell people what your cool website does and how you built it.
+That's this file, with instructions about what to do and links for info and hints.

 ### ← index.html